Select and Move

 Ripple mode

-This option is enabled by default allows you to move an anchor point while keyframes have been added to the position.
+This option is enabled by default and allows you to move an Anchor Point while keyframes have been added to the Position.

 Warning